-You can't see the Canyon Blaster blasting along the Strip, but you can see the garish pink-domed building that houses the Adventuredome indoor theme park at Circus Circus.
-One of its featured attractions is the coaster.
-No park fan would ever list it among his or her favorite rides, but it offers decent thrills, especially for an indoor attraction.
+You can't see the Canyon Blaster blasting along the Strip, but you can see the garish pink-domed building that houses the climate-controlled Adventuredome indoor theme park at Circus Circus.
+Among its featured attractions are two coasters.
+No park fan would ever list the Canyon Blaster as a favorite ride, but it offers decent thrills, especially for an indoor attraction.
 Elements include a double corkscrew and two loops.
 You might want to secure your casino chips before you submit yourself to the coaster's inversions.

 03 of 05

 OK, Desperado is not technically in Las Vegas.
 It is about an hour away at the California-Nevada state line on the highway that connects Southern California to the gambling hotspot.
 One of the first hypercoasters, the monstrous ride clocks in at an unnerving 80 mph and, when it is running well (which unfortunately is not all the time), its airtime can be a joy.
 Read our review of Desperado at Buffalo Bill's.Continue to 5 of 5 below.

 There isn't a roller coaster on top of the 900-foot Stratosphere Tower.
 But there used to be one called the High Roller (you gotta love the name, right?).
 The Strat removed the relatively wimpy coaster (relative in that the coaster itself was quite tame, although it was on top of a 900-foot tower) in 2006 and replaced with even more insane thrill rides—one of which is the aptly named Insanity.
 Read an overview of the Stratosphere's thrill rides.